equinor/template-fastapi-react/web/README.md

 # Getting Started with TypeScript React

-This project was set up with [Create React App](https://github.com/facebook/create-react-app)
+This project was set up with [Create React App](https://github.com/facebook/create-react-app), but then ported to use [Vite](https://vitejs.dev/), which is faster and more actively maintained.

 * TypeScript React
 * Linting with eslint